Who We Are

 Tim Martiniuk - Operator

 Jay’s twin brother, Tim, has a degree in Political Studies and Media from Queen’s University.
 In 2008 he returned to the Okanagan to help run the family business, overseeing marketing and design and managing the wine shop.
-Having made the wines with Jay in the 2008 and 2009 vintages, Tim has an intimate understanding of Stoneboat’s winemaking programs, and he continues to assist William in the cellar.
+Having made the wines with Jay in the 2008 and 2009 vintages, Tim has an intimate understanding of Stoneboat’s winemaking programs.

 In overseeing the winery’s operations, Tim’s role spanned everything from cellar work to pouring at the tasting room, to mowing the lawn.